xapi-project/xapi-project.github.io/README.md

 You will then be able to view the page at `localhost:4000/xapi-project`.

+For more detailed setup (or if you do not have the correct prerequisite ruby environment, check out [these instructions](https://help.github.com/articles/using-jekyll-with-pages/#installing-jekyll).

 ## A note on images
 If you are contributing images, consider compressing them to keep this repo as slim as possible: